RochelleLynn-programmer/q1Maze/README.md

 The purpose of this assessment was to demonstrate critical thinking, DOM manipulation, and keyboard events.

-To view this app in action, clone repo onto you machine, open in your IDE, and open the index.html with a Live Server
+To view this app in action, clone repo onto your machine, open in your IDE, and open the index.html with a Live Server